Sorry, you need to enable JavaScript to visit this website.

 Special events and activities

-The start-up competition – digital innovations (Gründungswettbewerb – Digitale Innovationen), which is also funded by BMWK, is aimed at young entrepreneurs and start-ups with innovative business ideas in the field of information and communication technology.
+The start-up competition – digital innovations (Gründungswettbewerb – Digitale Innovationen), which is also funded by BMWE, is aimed at young entrepreneurs and start-ups with innovative business ideas in the field of information and communication technology.
 See also the section 3.9 Start-up funding for young entrepreneurs.

-With the Start-Up Week Germany (Gründungswoche Deutschland), BMWK and its partners aim to create a new start-up culture and a more start-up-friendly environment in Germany.
+With the Start-Up Week Germany (Gründungswoche Deutschland), BMWE and its partners aim to create a new start-up culture and a more start-up-friendly environment in Germany.
 During the nationwide campaign week, Start-Up Week partners organise workshops, seminars, business games, competitions and other events relating to self-employment.

 Networks and partnerships